-If your kitchen is feeling out of control, there are three things that you can do to claim some calm back.
+If your kitchen is feeling out of control (and you would rather have it as an organised kitchen), here are three things you can do to claim some calm back.

 Tackle those Plastic Containers